Software

 • Contract management – Third-party contracts should include requirements about how to address cybersecurity risk.
 This might include provisions such as cybersecurity insurance, data breach notification requirements, or a right to audit clause.

 • Incident planning – Relevant third parties should be integrated into an organization’s incident response plan.
-If your organization suffers a cybersecurity incident due to the exploitation of a system managed by a Managed System Provider (MSP), having a predefined plan of action would decrease response times and ensure expectations are met.
+If your organization suffers a cybersecurity incident due to the exploitation of a system managed by a Managed Service Provider (MSP), having a predefined plan of action would decrease response times and ensure expectations are met.
 Another common scenario is the breach of a third party such as a file transfer system, where the same benefits of having a predefined plan would be important.

 • Ongoing monitoring – A third party’s cybersecurity risk and performance should be monitored throughout the relationship.
 New cyber threats can emerge and a third party’s controls can become ineffective, so it’s essential to monitor and assess these risks on an ongoing basis.